dimplekumar1/WGU-C867-Migrate-Student-System/README.md

 ## **Project Description:**

-This project showcases my work as a contractor hired to assist a university in migrating their existing student system to a new platform using the C++ programming language.
+This project is related to assisting a university in migrating their existing student system to a new platform using the C++ programming language.
 The application's requirements were already outlined, and my responsibility was to implement a specific part of the system focused on reading and manipulating provided student data.

 ## **Key Features:**